yaromar/project1/README.md

     *15 columns: structureId, chainId, structureTitle, pdbDoi, entityId, ligandId, ligandName, InChI, InChIKey, hetId, IC50, deltaG, uniprotAcc, uniprotRecommendedName, uniprotAlternativeNames
-    *merged 'Histone' and 'Molecule' entities from 'ER_diagram *the file can be obtained by completing the second step from 'notes_Y.txt'(additional info can be added) *5OY7 is a tetranucleosome
-    *5T5K is not on the list as it's only 6 chains
+    *merged 'Histone' and 'Molecule' entities from 'ER_diagram *the file can be obtained by completing the second step from 'notes_Y.txt' *50xv, 5oy7, 5gse, 1zbb are complexes of nucleosomes *3c9k is a model of a tubular crystal of nucleosomes *5t5k is not on the list as it's only 6 chains

   non_histone_chains.tsv:

     *contains UNIPROT# of chains that are not histones found in the PDB structures from 'nucleosome_pdb' *9 columns: UNIPROT,	PDB,	binding_partner_name,	PDB_name,	nucleosome_Organism,	binding_parner_organism, notes, CD_results, deposit_year, release_year
-    *there are 31 unique chains in total (if we count centromere protein N in 6C0W and 6BUZ), but 38 entries, as some of the binding partners occur in several PDB structures; also, 6FML's chain G is actually a catalytic domain of INO80 (Ino80), but it does not have a UNIPROT -- I distinguish it from INO80 complex subunit B of 6ETX for now (it aligned with RMSD 3.46 2646 atoms)
+    *there are 31 unique chains in total (if we count centromere protein N in 6c0w and 6buz), but 38 entries, as some of the binding partners occur in several PDB structures; also, 6FML's chain G is actually a catalytic domain of INO80 (Ino80), but it does not have a UNIPROT -- I distinguish it from INO80 complex subunit B of 6etx for now (it aligned with RMSD 3.46 2646 atoms)
-    *there are only 20 PDB structures that contain binding partners; also, 6C0W is bound only to centromere protein N, 6BUZ's binding partner is the same chain as centromere protein N, and 5x0x does not have an interface involving that involves histones with binding partners
+    *there are only 20 PDB structures that contain binding partners; also, 6c0w is bound only to centromere protein N, 6buz's binding partner is the same chain as centromere protein N, and 5x0x does not have an interface involving that involves histones with binding partners

   report_1.pdf: